Zhongbf/typora/英文/Peppa Pig 第一季.md

 Er...Well..
 The others in the castle were...the small Prince, Queen Mummy and King Daddy!
 That is right.

-They were all living there as well.
+They were all living there as well. （as，too， also: 也）

 Did King Daddy have a bug tummy?
 Of course not!

 He was very handsome like me.
 Anyway, there was also a dragon!
 Dinosaur?
 A dinosaur?
 Oh, yes, it’s was’t a dragon.